fahmyboy/Brain-Dump/backlog.md

     []add a mantra section....
     []are you still feeling this?
     []todo to do a 5 wyys?
-    [wip]Allow user to clear dumps by typing 'clear all dumps' in input box
+    [x] Allow user to clear dumps by typing 'clear all dumps' in input box [] i acknolwedge and let it go

 Refactor
    [] Add JSON objects to represent users and dumps